claczny/VizBin/README.md

 $ make install
 ```

-This is included in travis continuous integration script - `build-linux` job in `.travis.yml`.
+This is included in travis' continuous integration script - `build-linux` job in `.travis.yml`.

-## windows
+## Windows

-To create windows binary file on linux we need to perform cross-compiling the application.
-We use [mxe](https://github.com/mxe/mxe) tool for that.
-All requirements can be installed as debian dependecies:
+To create a binary file for Windows on Linux, we need to cross-compile the application.
+We use [mxe](https://github.com/mxe/mxe) for that.
+All requirements can be installed as debian dependencies:

 ```
 sudo apt-get update